Toshihiro Kawamoto

 Toshihiro Kawamoto (川元 利浩, Kawamoto Toshihiro) is a Japanese animator.
-He is co-founder and director of the anime studio Bones.
-He was character designer and animation director of Cowboy Bebop.
+He is the co-founder and director of the anime studio Bones.
+He was the character designer and animation director of Cowboy Bebop.

 Biography

 Early period

-Upon graduating from high school, Kawamoto was first employed in the making and designing of precision machinery.
+Born in Mie Prefecture, upon graduating from high school, Kawamoto was first employed in the making and designing of precision machinery.
 During this early period, he became interested in becoming an animator due to the ongoing Macross series, Yoshiyuki Tomino's Mobile Suit Gundam and Gainax's amateur Daikon films.
 In particular, Yoshikazu Yasuhiko's character designs were a major influence.
-Within a year, Kawamoto left his previous profession and enrolled in the Nagoya branch of Tokyo Designer Gakuin College (currently known as Nagoya Designer Gakuin), which he later attended for two years.
+Within a year, Kawamoto left his previous profession and enrolled in the Nagoya branch of Tokyo Designer Gakuin College (currently known as Nagoya Designer Gakuin), which he attended for two years.